 Bolton Abbey Aqueduct

-Located between the Strid and Barden Bridge, the Aqueduct is a marvellous construction built to hide water pipes that carry water from the reservoirs of Upper Nidderdale.
+Found between the Strid and Barden Bridge, the Aqueduct is a marvellous construction built to hide water pipes that carry water from the reservoirs of Upper Nidderdale...
+I’ll bet you didn’t know that eh?!
 Quite a journey for our drinking water!
-But as well as carrying water, the aqueduct is also a footbridge across the River Wharfe.
+But as well as serving as a practical means of carrying water, the aqueduct is also a pretty fancy footbridge across the River Wharfe.

-This walk starts and ends at the Cavendish where there are ducks to feed, places to paddle and obviously the Cafe for some treats!
+This walk starts and ends at the Cavendish Pavilion car park where there are ducks to feed, places to paddle and obviously the Cafe for some treats!

 Walk details for Bolton Abbey